workdojos/Dojos-Fresh-Hugo-Theme/content/castles/startup.md

 ---
-title: Startup Ideas for XXs and Entrepreneurs in the Y Industry
+title: Startup Ideas for Castle Owners and Entrepreneurs in the Castle  Industry
 include_footer: true
 sidebar: true
 sidebarlogo: wordojos_logo